 It's important to know and familiarize yourself with race rules.
 We strongly encourage you to visit www.usatriathlon.org for all the rules of triathlon!

 The maps below may be modified based on the progress of road construction in the area.

 Athletes will dismount just before T2 and get ready for the fast and flat run.

-NOTE: There will be two (2) aid station on the bike course for the Long Distance Course.
-There are no aid stations on the bike course for the Olympic and Sprint Distance Courses.
+NOTE: There will be two (3) aid station on the bike course for the Long Distance Course.
+There are no aid stations on the bike course for the Sprint Distance Course.

 REMEMBER, Red signs mean Run.
 Blue Signs mean Bike.

 The YOUTH Splash and Dash Race is one stop on the USA Triathlon National Splash and Dash race series!
 These swim/run events are the perfect way to introduce your kids to multi-sport events!

 Kids will Swim and Run all at Stillwater Lakes!
 Every participant receives an oversized Brineman finisher medal!